Skip to main content

 Conversation Cafés

 The Conversation Cafés take place throughout the year, and all are welcome to attend.
-The Conversation Cafés are a relaxed and inclusive space where students can chat and connect.
-We have different topics each week.
-Whether you want to meet others, improve your English or help create an inclusive environment to make that possible, you are welcome!
-Cafés can also contribute to all 3 RED Awards.
-Free tea, coffee and biscuits available.
+The Conversation Cafés are a relaxed and inclusive space where students can chat, connect and practise speaking English.

 You can find out more about the Conversation Cafes, and the full timetable, on the Global Study Lounge webpages.